-English Code: ENG Description: English focuses on developing skills across areas of reading, writing, speaking, listening and viewing.
+English Code: ENG Description: English focuses on developing skills across areas of; reading, writing, speaking, listening and viewing.
 The aim is to have students use their imagination, creativity and world views to interpret and construct texts that share their ideas, persuade audiences and address issues and events in their own lives and communities.
-The course focuses on enhancing student's critical abilities and stimulating student's appreciation of language and expression.
-All of the units are based around the Australian National Curriculum which was launched in 2012 across Queensland.
-Learning Experiences: There are four main units of study as outlined below: Shorty Shorts This unit encourages students to examine the narrative.
-Students examine and experiment with text structures, language features, and visual forms to create a short story of their own.
-The Power of the Poem In this unit students investigate and interpret poems and short stories from a range of cultures that reflect on and challenge the values of an individual or group and influence emotions and opinions.
-Get on Your High Horse Public speaking is an essential life skill.
-In this unit students will learn how to be persuasive in a public speech.
-Comic Adventures In this unit students continue their study of the narrative by examining comics, graphic novels and animated stories.
-Students will produce their own animated adventure.
-Note: The curriculum in the Horizons Program, whilst still following the same pedagogical aspects, will be slightly different in order to cater to the direct aims of this program.
+The course focuses on enhancing students' critical abilities and stimulating students' appreciation of language and expression.
+All of the units are based around the Australian National Curriculum.
+Learning Experiences: There are four main units of study as outlined below: Personal Stories This unit encourages students to examine how individuals are represented in a range of texts.
+Students examine and experiment with text structures, language features, and visual forms to create a personal narrative that represents their own identity.
+Loving Literature A love of reading is a vital tool in the development of students' ability across a range of subjects.
+The intention of this unit is to encourage enjoyment of reading and develop a deep understanding of novel themes surrounding personal, community or global issues.
+Students analyse the different themes that are explored in novels and texts.
+Playing Up!
+In this unit students continue their study of drama by focusing their attention on the writing, reading and presentation of plays from a range of cultures.
+At the Movies Students will explore the wonderful world of cinema.
+Note: The curriculum in the Horizons Excellence Program, whilst still following the same pedagogical aspects, will be slightly different in order to cater to the direct aims of this program.
 Assessment: Assessment consists of a variety of written and spoken pieces, under a range of conditions.
-Generally, there are four or five pieces of assessment per year, including both written and spoken tasks.
+Generally, there are four or five pieces of assessment per semester, including both written and spoken tasks.
 At least two pieces are undertaken under test conditions.
 Career Pathways: The study of English will be an asset in all career pathways.
 Specific English related careers include the following work areas: advertising, marketing, education, media, politics, writing, publishing and public relations.